We've been visiting a new Houston area park each week and some of our very favorite Houston parks are listed below!

 - Flagship Park (Galveston)

-- Clear Lake Park
+- Clear Lake Park (Clear Lake)

 This park is in a nice Heights neighborhood and has a challenging play structure, rock wall, sandbox, fitness center, spinning center… and dinosaur bones!
 This Spark Park is open to the public after school hours and on weekends and holidays!